troystribling/BlueCap/README.md

 }
 ```

-and respond to write events on the update period characteristic,
+and respond to write events on the Update Period characteristic,

 ```swift
 let accelerometerUpdatePeriodFuture = accelerometerUpdatePeriodCharacteristic.startRespondingToWriteRequests()